Human Entertainment

-Human Corporation (ヒューマン株式会社, Hyūman Kabushiki Gaisha) was a Japanese video game developer and publisher founded in 1983.
+Human Corporation (ヒューマン株式会社, Hyūman Kabushiki Gaisha), often doing business as Human Entertainment, was a Japanese video game developer and publisher founded in 1983.
 The company produced games for a number of platforms, including home consoles, portable consoles, and personal computers.
 Human declared bankruptcy in 2000 and disbanded.
 Its former members went on to form new companies including Nude Maker, Sandlot, Spike, and Grasshopper Manufacture.